ARoDias/CTCTLab/README.md

      - `age`: Age of the student.
      - `gender`: Gender of the student.
      - `data_consent`: Boolean for data usage consent.
-     - `tp_classroom`: SlugRelatedField to the Classroom model【81†source】.
+     - `tp_classroom`: SlugRelatedField to the Classroom model.

 3. **TeacherProfileSerializer**: